nipponjo/tts-arabic-pytorch/training.md

 ## Training / Testing

-A checkpoint that was trained an raw input (the 4 speakers and [Common Voice Arabic](https://commonvoice.mozilla.org/en/datasets)) is `fastpitch_raw_ms.pth` on [Google drive](https://drive.google.com/drive/folders/1Ft2JOt47qNIQzu-Wz9Or5T0nXCc6N9IN?usp=sharing).
+A checkpoint that has been trained an raw input (the 4 speakers and [Common Voice Arabic](https://commonvoice.mozilla.org/en/datasets)) is `fastpitch_raw_ms.pth` on [Google drive](https://drive.google.com/drive/folders/1Ft2JOt47qNIQzu-Wz9Or5T0nXCc6N9IN?usp=sharing).

 Use `train_fp_adv.py` for training.
 I don't see a reason for training the Tacotron2 model, since the FastPitch model is better in every aspect I am aware of.